 Higher education programming

 Our higher education projects support autistic college students as they transition to college and advocate for their rights.
 Our flagship Autism Campus Inclusion summer leadership academy provides a weeklong training for autistic college students who want to create systems change on their campuses.
 Our handbook, Navigating College, written by and for autistic college students, offers advice to make college work for students with disabilities.
+We additionally have a college scholarship program, the Autistic Scholars Fellowship, to support campus leadership.

 Technical assistance for state-based self-advocates